 It's worth noting that shops aren't required by law to have a returns policy, but if they do have one they must stick to it.

-But you're only entitled to an automatic refund if you return it 30 days otherwise you can must give the retailer a chance to make a repair or replacement.
+But you're only entitled to an automatic refund if you return it within 30 days otherwise you must give the retailer a chance to make a repair or replacement.

 Returns policies are usually displayed on receipts, on signs in-store and online.You can also ring the shop's customer services line to find out its returns policy.

 Most retailers impose time limits for returning non-faulty products, such as 28 days, but many extend around Christmas for example, so you might have more time than you think.